chladic/gcp/macos_m1_notes.md

 4. Control-C in iterm2 does not work as cancel (workaround to )
 5. Randomly sometimes windows jumps from one virtual desktop to another and I have no idea why :)

-# Not known yet
+# Not working
-2. Randomly sometimes windows jumps from one virtual desktop to another and I have no idea why :)
+2. I cant access Printer Settings, getting error